Updated May 31, 2023

-- Agile Culture: While swarming technology is not necessarily exclusive to Agile development methodology, it is useful for teams that want to adopt swarming technology to prepare teams to the idea of a non-linear, non-hierarchical system of making things happen.
-Otherwise, people on swarm teams will be confused about hierarchy, approvals and other considerations that are part of Waterfall Management Systems.
+- Agile Culture: While swarming technology is not necessarily exclusive to Agile development methodology, it is useful for teams that want to adopt swarming technology to prepare teams for a non-linear, non-hierarchical system of making things happen.
+Otherwise, people on swarm teams will be confused about hierarchy, approvals, and other considerations that are part of Waterfall Management Systems.

-- Practice swarming technology as a team building exercise: Team members can frequently swarm as a team-building exercise.
-This fosters a sense of belonging and also awareness about the strengths and weakness of other members so that when the live situation arises, they are ready to start at a moment’s notice.
-This is akin to a fire drill, to enable effective functioning in an actual live project.
+- Practice swarming technology as a team-building exercise: Team members can frequently swarm as a team-building exercise.
+This fosters a sense of belonging and awareness about other members’ strengths and weaknesses so that when the live situation arises, they are ready to start at a moment’s notice.
+This is akin to a fire drill to enable effective functioning in an actual live project.

 - Diverse teams: It helps to have members with diverse skill sets within the swarm.
 People with unique abilities bring a fresh perspective to the solution.

 - Pairing: Developers sometimes work in pairs to complete a story.
-This is a strategy frequently used in a form of programming called Extreme Programming (XP).
-Two developers work on the same story (set task), often sitting side-by-side on a single computer (similar to partners in the police force) collaborating on the testing, coding or algorithm.
+This is a strategy frequently used in the form of programming called Extreme Programming (XP).
+Two developers work on the same story (set task), often sitting side-by-side on a single computer (similar to partners in the police force), collaborating on the testing, coding, or algorithm.
 They bounce off each other’s ideas to complete the story.
 There are two types of pairing:

 - Basic pairing happens when the pair is set (the pair can consist of more than two members).
-One person from the pair is the coordinator and the duration is fixed.
-This does not involve swarming technology in the sense that only those two people are engaged in the task.
+One person from the pair is the coordinator, and the duration is fixed.
+This does not involve swarming technology because only those two people are engaged in the task.
 These pairs move together from story to story.

 - Polygamous pairing is swarming technology where one person stays with the story for the continuation and other swarmers come and go.
 There is one person who constantly stays with the story for continuation.
 He/she is called the coordinator.
 There are other members who form pairs to develop the story.
 They may or may not stay for the entire duration of the story.

 - The Code-ordinator: In any project, one of the issues with swarming agile coders is that coders take some time to “get in the coding zone”.
-Projects with tight deadlines, ones that typically need to be swarmed, may not have the luxury of time.
+Projects with tight deadlines that typically need to be swarmed may not have the luxury of time.
 Hence, the concept of a coder who is kept on reserve.
 When a suitable story comes up, he becomes the coordinator.
-This person will stay with his story till the end; while the non-coders like analysts, testers and so on will swarm on the coding story and move on to other stories.
+This person will stay with his story till the end, while the non-coders like analysts, testers, and so on will swarm on the coding story and move on to other stories.
 The Code-ordinator will move to another story only when the current story is completed.
 This is very similar to polygamous pairing but it is rather fluid.

-- Single item flow: In this form of swarming agile, a Teamlet of swarmers focus on a story until it is fully done.
-The Teamlet should have all the necessary skills and the workflow should be uninterrupted.
+- Single item flow: In this form of swarming agile, a Teamlet of swarmers focuses on a story until it is fully done.
+The Teamlet should have all the necessary skills, and the workflow should be uninterrupted.
 There cannot be swarmers who may be required by other Teamlets.
 This enables the seamless flow of work without waiting in between steps.

-- Part-time Swarmers: These people have a primary responsibility towards swarming agile and a secondary responsibility towards their own projects.
-For example, a technical writer will be documenting the stories and may also have to prepare a User Manual for the project on his own.
+- Part-time Swarmers: These people have a primary responsibility towards swarming Agile and a secondary responsibility towards their own projects.
+For example, a technical writer will be documenting the stories and may have to prepare a User Manual for the project independently.

 Swarming agile is a great strategy for specific kinds of projects.
 But it’s not a one-size-fits-all strategy.
 It’s most useful in the IT architecture phase, where collaboration and problem-solving are critical.
-However, the basic principles may be used in any stage of any project, cutting down idle time of resources.
+However, the basic principles may be used in any project stage, cutting down idle time of resources.

 Its most basic premise may be used across projects, but specific types of swarming agile may only be used in certain instances.